 When you must not take it

-You are allergic to anagrelide or any of the other ingredients listed at the end of
+any of the other ingredients listed at the end of this leaflet

 Before you start to take it

-You have heart disease, heart failure or are at high risk of vascular events (thrombosis
+heart disease, heart failure or are at high risk of vascular events (thrombosis or

-Women taking ANAGRELIDE APOTEX and who are at risk of becoming pregnant should make
+Women taking anagrelide and who are at risk of becoming pregnant should make sure

 Taking other medicines